-The northern part of Upham is set on the chalk of downland and this geology meant that flint was in plentiful supply as a building stone.
-It can be seen all around the village, most notably on boundary walls, combined with brick (see section 6: Brick & Flint Walls).
+The northern part of the village is set on chalk downland.
+This geology meant that flint was in plentiful supply as a building stone.
+It can be seen all around the village, most notably on boundary walls combined with brick (See section 6: Brick & Flint Walls).

-However, there are some examples of houses built in brick and flint, particularly some of the smaller nineteenth century cottages.
+There are some examples of houses built in brick and flint, particularly some of the smaller nineteenth century cottages.
 In addition, some of the larger houses were built with red brick to the front facade, but combined brick with flint to reduce costs on the less visible side facades creating an attractive mixture of colours and textures.
 There are also several examples of brick and flint barns and outbuildings where the materials help to distinguish houses from other ancillary buildings.

 The traditional method of flint wall construction utilised brickwork to provide additional support in the form of regular piers and quoins at changes of direction (corners etc.).
-Brickwork detailing was also used to form door and window openings (see Photo 33), and copings to protect the wall from the elements.
+Brickwork detailing was also used to form door and window openings (see Photo 33) and copings to protect the wall from the elements.

 Photo 31.
-Pond House, Shoe Lane, with painted brickwork walls and former outbuilding in flint and red brick
+Pond House, Shoe Lane, with painted brickwork walls and former outbuilding in flint and red brick.